About versicolor.ca

 The name versicolor is taken from the species epithet for a common native iris in Nova Scotia: Iris versicolor.
 The photo at right was taken on July 2nd, 1997 with a Panasonic Palmcam NV/PV-DC1000.
 It shot 640 x 480 px photos (0.3 MP).
 It was my first digital camera and I thought it would be the last camera I would ever want to purchase.

 Little did I know about digital media!
-Since then I have acquired at least one new camera each year, alternating between a pocket point & shoot and a DSLR or Superzoom type.
+For about 12 years subsequently I was buying at least one new camera each year as the technology improved, alternating between a pocket point & shoot and a DSLR or Superzoom type.
 My

 moss